speakeasy-api/speakeasy-java-sdk/docs/micronaut.md

-The Speakeasy SDK can generate access tokens for our [Developer Portals](https://docs.speakeasyapi.dev/docs/using-speakeasy/build-dev-portals/intro) that allows your end users to login to your portal and view their API request logs.
+The Speakeasy SDK can generate access tokens for our [Developer Portals](https://docs.speakeasyapi.dev/docs/using-speakeasy/build-dev-portals/intro) that allows your end users to login to your portal and self service logs, usage and api keys.

 Below are some examples on how to generate access tokens: